Do the Right Thing: Plot

-Twenty-five-year-old Mookie lives in Bedford–Stuyvesant, Brooklyn, with his sister Jade, has a toddler son named Hector with his Latina girlfriend Tina, and works as a delivery man at a pizzeria owned by Italian-American Salvatore "Sal" Frangione.
-Sal's oldest son, Pino, is a racist who holds contempt for all the neighborhood blacks.
+Twenty-five-year-old Mookie lives in Bedford–Stuyvesant, Brooklyn, with his sister Jade.
+He has a toddler son named Hector with his Latina girlfriend Tina, and works as a delivery man at a pizzeria owned by Italian-American Salvatore "Sal" Frangione.
+Sal's oldest son, Pino, is a racist who holds contempt for all the Black residents in the neighborhood.
 Sal's younger son, Vito, is friends with Mookie, which Pino feels undermines their fraternal bond.

-Other residents of the neighborhood include friendly drunk Da Mayor; Mother Sister, who observes the block from her brownstone; Radio Raheem, who blasts Public Enemy's "Fight the Power" on his boombox; Buggin' Out, a fast-talking young man who talks about black civil rights to anyone who will listen; Smiley, a mentally disabled man who meanders around town with hand-colored pictures of Malcolm X and Martin Luther King Jr.; and local DJ Mister Señor Love Daddy.
+Other residents of the neighborhood include friendly drunk Da Mayor, who dispenses unsolicited wisdom; Mother Sister, who observes the block from her brownstone; Radio Raheem, who blasts Public Enemy's "Fight the Power" on his boombox; Buggin' Out, a fast-talking young man who talks about Black civil rights to anyone who will listen; Smiley, a mentally disabled man who meanders around town with hand-colored pictures of Malcolm X and Martin Luther King Jr.; and a local DJ Mister Señor Love Daddy.

 At Sal's, Buggin' Out questions Sal about his "Wall of Fame", which is decorated with photos of famous Italian-Americans.
-He demands that Sal put up pictures of black celebrities since the pizzeria's customers are mostly black.
+He demands that Sal put up pictures of Black celebrities since the pizzeria's customers are mostly Black.
 Sal refuses, feeling he has no obligation to put other photos on the wall, and ejects him.
-Buggin' Out attempts to start boycotting the pizzeria, but only Raheem joins him.
+Buggin' Out attempts to start boycotting the pizzeria, but only Raheem and Smiley join him.

 During the day, local teenagers open a fire hydrant to beat the heat wave before white police officers Mark Ponte and Gary Long intervene.
 Mookie confronts Pino about his contempt towards African Americans.
 Later, Pino expresses his hatred for African Americans to Sal, who insists on keeping the business in the majority African-American neighborhood.

-That night, Buggin' Out and Raheem march into Sal's and demand that the Wall of Fame include Black celebrities.
+That night, Buggin' Out, Smiley, and Raheem march into Sal's and demand that the Wall of Fame include Black celebrities.
 Sal demands that Raheem turn his boombox off, but he refuses.
 Buggin' Out badmouths Sal and threatens to shutter the pizzeria for good.
-Finally, Sal snaps and smashes Raheem's boombox with a baseball bat.
+The rest of the black customers join in the badmouthing after Sal calls Buggin’ Out the n-word.
+Finally, Sal snaps and destroys Raheem's boombox with a baseball bat.
 Enraged, Raheem attacks Sal.
-A fight ensues that spills out into the street, attracting a crowd.
-The police arrive, including Long and Ponte, who break up the fight and apprehend Raheem and Buggin' Out.
-As the officers attempt to restrain Raheem, Long begins choking him with his nightstick.
+A fight ensues that spills out into the street, attracting a crowd, becoming so violent that the police arrive, including Long and Ponte.
+They break up the fight and apprehend Raheem and Buggin' Out.
+But as the officers attempt to restrain Raheem, Long begins choking him with his nightstick.
 Though Ponte and the onlookers plead for him to stop, Long tightens his choke-hold on Raheem, killing him.
-Attempting to save face, the duo place his body in the back of a police car and drive off.
+Attempting to save face, the officers hide his body in the back of a police car and drive off.